molview/molview_blog/_posts/2016-10-18-issues-in-3d-resolving.md

 ---
+layout:     post
 title:      Issues in 3D resolving
-date: '2016-10-10 18:45:00'
+date:       2016-10-10
-layout: post
-summary: Why the 3D structure in MolView can be wrong sometimes.
+summary:    The 3D structure in MolView is wrong sometimes.
+categories: posts
 ---

 Recently I received some emails from users who could not get the correct 3D